Personal. Compassionate. Fearless.

 • The willingness of your employer to settle your case

 If you handle your hostile work environment case on your own, it can take a lot longer to resolve.
-This can cause a lot of uncertainty, stress, and wasted time.
-In order to make sure that your case is moving toward resolution, it is necessary to have a strong and knowledgeable workplace harassment lawyer by your side.
+This can cause significant uncertainty, stress, and wasted time.
+To make sure that your case is moving toward resolution, it is necessary to have a strong and knowledgeable workplace harassment lawyer by your side.
+Contact Mansour Law, LLC, online or call at 610-321-3538 to schedule a free consultation.